Skip to content

 Jan Gehl

-Suggested People-First Smart City Solution Guidelines.
+3. Suggested People-First Smart City Solution Guidelines.

-Below are 5 recommended smart city guidelines for city planners.
+Below are 5 recommended Smart City guidelines for city planners.

-1. Make Cities More Livable For Inhabitants Now and For The Future.
+a.
+Make Cities More Livable For Inhabitants Now and For The Future.

-2. Focus On Social Innovation First, Which Drives Tech Innovation.
+b.
+Focus On Social Innovation First, Which Drives Tech Innovation.

-3. Technology Must Enhance Human Interaction.
+c.
+Technology Must Enhance Human Interaction.

-5. Focus on the Civic and Neighborhood Level.
+e.
+Focus on the Civic and Neighborhood Level.

-At this level is where smart cities and IoT technology will benefit its inhabitants improving housing, commerce, and uban infrastructure.
-Additionally, this includes solicitating ideas at the community level to identify the needs of the people versus just assuming what they need.
+Neighborhoods are where Smart City technology will best benefit city residents from improving housing, commerce, and urban infrastructure.
+Additionally, developing smart city solutions include soliciting ideas at the community level to identify the needs of the people versus just assuming what they need.
+See NIH Library of Medicine’s Smart Cities for Technological and Social Innovation for more discussion on Smart City solutions and social innovation.

 Don’t miss the tips from SC Tech Insights!